Mara-Li/discord-dicelette/README.md

 As the bot works with fetching message id, if you delete any message, the bot will be reset on your server.

+> [!warning] Direct mode is not supported with characters and statistique : you need to use the commands `/stat` to use it.

 Uses the [@diceRoller](https://dice-roller.github.io/documentation/) API to throw dice.

 It also supports the rollem notation `4#(dice)` for bulk rolls.